merhametsize/caval-ed-bronz/README.md

 ### 1. Minimax Search with Alpha-Beta Pruning and Iterative Deepening

-The primary engine is the **`MinimaxPlayer`**, which leverages the Minimax algorithm to determine the optimal move for a given search depth.
+The primary engine is the **`MinimaxPlayer`**, which employs the Minimax algorithm to determine the optimal move for a given search depth.

 * **Alpha-Beta Pruning:** The search is dramatically accelerated by implementing Alpha-Beta Pruning, which efficiently prunes branches of the search tree that cannot possibly influence the final decision.
 * **Configurable Depth:** The engine is initialized with a configurable search limit (`depth`), defaulting to **3** half-moves.